prayag17/JellySkin/README.md

 add_header Content-Security-Policy "default-src https: data: blob: http://image.tmdb.org; style-src 'self' 'unsafe-inline' https://prayag17.github.io/JellySkin/default.css; script-src 'self' 'unsafe-inline' https://www.gstatic.com/cv/js/sender/v1/cast_sender.js https://www.youtube.com blob:; worker-src 'self' blob:; connect-src 'self'; object-src 'none'; frame-ancestors 'self'";
 ```

 If you don't do this the theme will simply not load (reverts back to default theme) and the browser console will spit out an error.
-Even if you paste in all the CSS, the font will still not load since it is loaded from an external source.
+Even if you paste in all the CSS, the font will still not load since it is loaded from a disallowed external source.
   </div>

 <div class="conribute" align="center" style="text-align: center;">